zong4/CppCharacter/README.md

 ### geometry_intersection

-However this structure isn't best, it will waste time(about O(logN)) to search the fix intersection function, but it can be expand dynamicly, which better than call template directly.
+However this structure isn't best, it will waste time(about O(logN)) to search the fix intersection function, but it can be **expand dynamicly**, which better than call template directly.

 Well, I scan the paper of boost polygon, it calls the correct algorithm through dispatching the types of items, which is same!

 Oh, let's use hash map to store.

+### huge_vector

+Why we need this?

+std::vector reserve function alwaysly implemention by allocator and deallocator, which means it will copy all of elements to the new place even if the vector has millions of elements.

+So, to improve preference, design your own allocator by **c style code**(like malloc, realloc...), and use it to implemention another vector.

+However, it's a huge job to implemention a really container, so here's only a part without iterator.

+If you want to use it in projects, you should do these works.

+- [✖] add iterator to use algorithm
+- [✖] provide a memory pool and implemention realloc function in your memory pool

 ### thread_pool